pypdfium2-team/ctypesgen/README.md

 Otherwise, you'll have to manually look through the changes and pick what you consider worthwhile on a case by case basis.

 Note, it is important to verify the resulting merge commit for correctness - automatic merge strategies might produce mistakes!

+### Bugs

+Oversights or unintentional breakage can happen at times.
+Feel free to file a bug report if you think a change introduces logical issues.